SBU-BMI/SegmentationLoader/README.md

 This file will be passed as an argument to the program.
 See manifest.csv for further details.
 Putting this file in the mapped local directory (`~/data/segmentation_results`, above) is recommended.

+`path` should be relative to the docker container.
+Example: /data/segmentation_results/WSI_FOLDER_NAME

 ## Usage
 Running the following as a background process is recommended.

 ### PathDB

 ```